jjtobin/auto_selfcal/docs/installation.rst

 Install with conda
 ------------------

-To create an Anaconda environment with auto_selfcal installed, we provide an Anaconda environment file that is capable of reproducing the necessary environment.
+To create an Anaconda environment into which auto_selfcal can be installed, we provide an Anaconda environment file that is capable of reproducing the necessary environment.
 To create an environment from this file, run:

-    conda create -f environment.yaml
+    conda env create -f environment.yaml

+Once the environment is created, auto_selfcal can be pip installed into it:

     conda activate casa-6.6.5

+    pip install auto_selfcal

 Install into monolithic CASA
 ----------------------------